1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2- It displays the contents of the file
 3- It displays the contents of two files
 4- It displays the last 10 lines of a file
 5- It displays the first 10 lines of a file
+6- It displays the third line of a file